Board of Directors Escalation Process

 This process is subject to supervision by the Audit Committee of the Board of Directors of Credit Suisse.
 It receives regular updates on significant reports received as well as on measures taken.

-Persons outside Credit Suisse who wish to report violations of laws, rules and regulations or the Credit Suisse’s Code of Conduct may address their reports either in writing directly to the Secretary to the Board of Directors of Credit Suisse or may call the Swiss +41 (0)800 12 13 14 or the US Integrity Hotline (+1 877 248 1180).
+Persons outside Credit Suisse who wish to report violations of laws, rules and regulations or the Credit Suisse’s Code of Conduct may address their reports either in writing directly to the Secretary to the Board of Directors of Credit Suisse or may call the Swiss Hotline (0 800 12 13 14) when located in Switzerland or the US Integrity Hotline (877 248 1180), when located in the USA.

 Ms. Joan Elizabeth Belzer